blankart/react-rxstore-observer/readme.md

-# React RxStore Watch
+# React RxStore Observer

-This is the official React bindings for [RxStore Watch](https://github.com/blankart/rxstore-observer).
+This is the official React bindings for [RxStore Observer](https://github.com/blankart/rxstore-observer).

 This project is currently in development.